psychoplasma/portfolio/index.md

 # Hi, I'm Mustafa 👋

 Welcome to my portfolio!
 I am a software developer from Turkey and have been living in South Korea for the last 10 years.
-I have experience in Blockchain, Smart Contracts, and AI applications with solid experience at software development over 13 years.
+Also looking for remote work possibilities.

 ## About Me